himabindu-github/Hackbio-Oct25/Stage2/README.md

 🧬 What I Found

-The sample is dominated by unconventional lymphoid cells (γδ T cells, Nuocytes), with reduced neutrophils, monocytes, and B cells—a pattern not typical for healthy bone marrow.
+The sample is dominated by unconventional lymphoid cells (γδ T cells, Nuocytes), with reduced neutrophils, monocytes, and B cells, a pattern not typical for healthy bone marrow.
 Expected bone-marrow lineages such as hematopoietic stem/progenitor cells, erythroid precursors, and megakaryocytes were not observed.

 The overall composition suggests the tissue is in a perturbed or activated immune state, consistent with viral infection or systemic inflammation, rather than healthy bone marrow.